Civil war likely if international community abandons Afghanistan: FM Qureshi

 The two foreign ministers noted that they shared similar sentiments for the rebuilding of Afghan people and their infrastructure revival.

-We will continue to send aid to Afghanistan on humanitarian grounds, said Dominic Raab while approving £30 million funds right away.
+We will continue to send aid to Afghanistan’s neighboring countries on humanitarian grounds, said Dominic Raab while approving £30 million funds right away.

 The UK’s state secretary for foreign affairs lauded Pakistan’s role in helping airlift Britishers from Afghanistan post-August 15 fiasco.